 Also known as Leucochroa candidisima or “cargol mongeta,” and “cargol jueu” grows to around 20mm.
 It’s difficult to miss these snails, as they have stark white shells and very dark bodies.
 They live mostly in Italy.

-Also know as the giant African snails, they can can grow up to 326 mm or 1’ 3/4” in length.
-They are considered as serious agricultural pests in the US.
+Also known as the giant African snails, they can grow up to 326 mm or 1’ 3/4” in length.
 There are efforts to eradicate this species due to the damage and fecal material they create.

 Reasons To Eat Snails